quayd/RushDev/USAGE.md

 ## RushDev Version 0.10.0
 Usage: rushdev [OPTIONS]

+You can use the --help or --ftdi-cmd="help PRIMARY_COMMAND" for a full lsit of application details.
+However, here is a document containing infomration about more essential comamnds and examples.

 ## FTDI Device Commands
 Dictates the type of ftdi-cmd command to be run.
 Multiple instances of --ftdi-cmd can be called in sequence.